 Green Reads Facebook Group: The Facebook group membership will be not limited in size; anyone can keep pace with the reading assignments there and engage in discussion with other readers.
 Please join us on Facebook!

-Green Reads Zoom Group: Green Reads Zoom participants will participate in real-time book club meet-ups using Zoom remote meeting platform every other Friday from noon to 1 p.m. starting September 11, 2020 through December 18, 2020.
+Green Reads Zoom Group: Green Reads Zoom participants will participate in real-time book club meet-ups using Zoom remote meeting platform every other Thursday from noon to 1 p.m. starting January 28, 2020.
 Participation in the Green Reads Zoom Group is limited to twelve participants in order to allow for a small enough group to allow for easy discussion and participation by all of those attending.
 Please only register for this if you are available at this weekly meeting time.
 Participation in this limited group is first-come, first serve.
 The Green Reads Zoom Group registration is open until full using the ONLINE REGISTRATION FORM.
 Once the group has reached capacity, this link will be deactivated.

-*The links provided for the books link to Bookshop.org.
+*The links provided for books link to the Bobzbay page in Bookshop.org.
 Purchasing books online through Bookshop.org supports independent booksellers across the country, including our own local independent bookstore – Bobzbay*

 NOTE: Participation in either the Green Reads Facebook Group or Green Reads Zoom Group is limited to individuals 18 years old or above.
 This is an adult level discussion group and the Ecology Action Center has no responsibility for the opinions or comments presented by any participants.
 At the same time, participation is contingent upon respectful conduct.
 The Ecology Action Center reserves the right to mute, remove, or block any individual at any time.